gwizit/moodle-tool_redirectplus/README.md

 ## Setup ##

-**Important:** After installation, you must configure your web server to use the plugin's custom 404 page.
+**Important:** After installation, you must configure your web server to enable 404 error logging.

+### 🔴 Server Configuration Requirement

+**HIGHLY RECOMMENDED:** Access to your Apache or Nginx server configuration files is strongly preferred for optimal performance and reliability.
+The `.htaccess` method should only be used as a last resort fallback.

+**Why server configuration is preferred:**
+- **Reliability**: Works consistently across all PHP configurations (PHP-FPM, FastCGI, mod_php)
+- **Performance**: More efficient than `.htaccess` file-based configuration
+- **Compatibility**: The `.htaccess` auto-prepend method does NOT work with PHP-FPM or FastCGI (most modern hosting)
+- **Stability**: Avoids potential 500 Internal Server Errors
+- **Best Practice**: Follows Moodle and industry security standards

 ### Quick Setup Steps: